 - Thor: Ragnarok has the Grandmaster fitting him with a neurotoxic, taser-like Obedience Disk for added irony, as well as Thor tasing his differently superpowered, villainous brother Loki.

 - Ancillary materials to Attack of the Clones reveal that the energy cage in which the Geonosians held Obi-wan exerts a constant low-level electrical charge on the prisoner, which has the side effect of rendering Force users unable to concentrate enough to use their powers.

-- Buffy the Vampire Slayer: The Initiative uses taser blasters as a standard issue weapon for it's human soldiers to capture subhumans, who would normally prey on even the strongest and most well-trained humans.
+- Buffy the Vampire Slayer: The Initiative uses taser blasters as a standard issue weapon for its human soldiers to capture non-humans, who would normally prey on even the strongest and most well-trained humans.